50 Ways To Be Better & Generate Demand On Instagram

-I am going to go out on a whim in speculating here that there is more than one reason why Instagram still haven’t given us the option to embed links into normal posts yet.
+Going out on a whim here and speculating here that there is more than one reason why Instagram still haven’t given us the option to embed links into normal posts yet.
 Reason one, (the most obvious) is that they want you to pay for their advertising.
 But reason two is likely that they want to retain their original sense of authenticity as a community, and not allow it to become a network full of overzealous businesses constantly shouting about how great they are.

-While they have specific brand accounts now, there is still a significant feeling of consistency across the board.
+While they have specific brand accounts, there is still a significant feeling of consistency across the board.
 You need to be building demand, making people want in, building a community of people who love your stuff, encouraging organic advocacy through word of mouth and shares/user generated content.

 How to generate demand on Instagram